L&L TALENT: AUDITION NOTICES 101

 My headshot at the time screamed "young, cool rocker chick" (complete with BIG hair), so I assumed the role was young, cool rocker chick-ish.
 (Hardcopies-only back then.
 No online casting with multiple photos at this time.
 GASP!
 Quelle horreur!!)
 So, I showed up at the studio in a cute tank top, my cropped motorcycle jacket (don't be too horrified, everyone wore these back then), super-tight jeans and rockstar boots.
 And BIG rocker hair (can you say "AQUA-NET"?).
 I walked into the reception area and the first thing the assistant does is look at my outfit and hair and then says, "Oh, I guess you haven't read the sides."
 Wh-wh-what??
 "Oh, didn't your agent tell you that you could have picked up sides here on Friday?"
 Um, nope.
 (Yes, this was way before sides were sent out by email!)

 No worries though, I was quite early, so I had some time to study.
 (But it would have been nice to have the ENTIRE freaking weekend to prepare!
 And hello, a heads-up on the role, as in character description, would have been nice too.
 Whatev!)
-So she hands me sides for "Susan" and tells me I can sit in the next room.
+So she hands me the sides (audition script pages) and tells me I can sit in the next room.
 I walk in and sit down next to five other girls -- all wearing skirt suits and heels.
 Everyone had their hair either pulled back in a bun or pinned back and slick straight.
 Huh?
 I looked down at the sides.
 The audition was for a contract role as one of the main character's uber-conservative (and quite a bit older) secretary.
 O-tay!
 This should be interesting...

 I didn't get the contract role.
 I was told I was too young for the part.
 But a couple of months later I did get a part in another episode.
 My role?
 Young, cool, rocker chick, of course.